SamanthaLLee/photo-capsule/README.md

 # photo-capsule
-Created with CodeSandbox.

-A Father's Day gift.
+A Father's Day gift created with CodeSandbox.